SCALER: Versatile Multi-Limbed Robot for Free-Climbing in Extreme Terrains: Hardware Experiment

 \subsubsection{Bouldering Vertical Free-Climbing}

 This experiment demonstrates SCALER's ability to climb in discrete environments, particularly on a vertical bouldering wall.
 GOAT grippers have to grasp bouldering holds with a non-convex shape.
-Conventional polymer-made bouldering holds were installed on a $90\degree$ wall, and SCALER was operated using a predefined manual trajectory.
-SCALER successfully climbed up for four steps in Fig. \ref{fig:bouldering}, and each leg moved to the next bouldering hold at $0.35$ m/min or a normalized speed of $1.0$ min$^{-1}$.
-The torso actuator stretched the legs occasionally to shift the workspace.
+Conventional polymer-made bouldering holds were installed on a \SI{90}{\degree} wall, and SCALER was operated using a predefined manual trajectory.
+SCALER successfully climbed up four steps in \fig{fig:bouldering}, and each leg moved to the next bouldering hold at $\SI{0.35}{\meter\per\minute}$ or a normalized speed of $\SI[per-mode=reciprocal]{1.0}{\per\minute}$.
+Over five trials, $12$ out of $16$ steps were successful, and one episode was fully successful with an open-loop trajectory.
+SCALER stretched the legs farther with the torso mechanism, such as at $t = \SI{29}{\second}$ and $t = \SI{57}{\second}$ in \fig{fig:bouldering}, representing the kinematics benefit of SCALER's torso DoF.

 SCALER's performance in the bouldering wall environment illustrates its potential in applications where maneuvering in discrete, unstructured environments is necessary.
-More discrete environment climbing with obstacles in geometric pattern holds have been demonstrated in \cite{contact_rich}.
+More discrete environment climbing with obstacles \red{was tested} in \cite{contact_rich}.